BALTIMORE — Sarah Beth Clendaniel was sentenced to 18 years in prison Wednesday for conspiring to attack Baltimore's electrical grid.

 Clendaniel pleaded guilty back in May, with a deal in place to cooperate with the authorities against Russell, who pleaded not guilty.

-Prosecutors recommended a sentence of less than 18 years for Clendaniel, but a federal judge disagreed.
+Prosecutors recommended a sentence of 18 years for Clendaniel, and a federal judge agreed.

 After serving the 18-year sentence, Clendaniel will be on supervised release for the rest of her life.